Table of Contents

 I just keep everything:

-So I don’t have to “remember” what I planned.
+So I don’t have to “remember” what I planned and it helps me keep my weekly planning system stable.

 What I Use (Keep it simple)